NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-snupkg.md

 # Creating symbol packages (.snupkg)

-NuGet.org supports its own symbols server repository.
-In addition to building packages for NuGet.org or other sources, NuGet also supports creating associated symbol packages and publishing them to the symbol server repository.

-Package consumers can use the symbols published to nuget.org symbol server by adding `https://symbols.nuget.org/download/symbols` to their symbol sources in Visual Studio, which allows stepping into package code in the Visual Studio debugger.
-See [Specify symbol (.pdb) and source files in the Visual Studio debugger](https://docs.microsoft.com/en-us/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger?view=vs-2017) for details on that process.

 ## Prerequisites

 [nuget.exe v4.9.0 or above](https://www.nuget.org/downloads) or [dotnet.exe v2.2.0 or above](https://www.microsoft.com/net/download/dotnet-core/2.2), which implement the required [NuGet protocols](../api/nuget-protocols.md).

-> [!Important]
-> The new format for the symbol packages is .snupkg.
-The legacy format .symbols.nupkg is still supported but only for compatibility reasons (see [Legacy Symbol Packages](Symbol-Packages.md)).

 ## Creating a symbol package